Gluten Free Apple Cider Donuts (Dairy Free, Low Fodmap)

 Can I make gluten free apple cider donuts vegan?

-This recipe calls for real eggs and I haven’t tried a vegan sub here so I can't promise it'll work.
-The eggs give these a nice soft cakey texture.
-They may just be more dense or flat if you sub with flax eggs or chia eggs.
+This recipe calls for eggs and I haven’t tried a vegan sub here so I can't promise it'll work.
+The eggs are necessary for binding.
+They may just be more dense or flat if you sub with 2 flax eggs or chia eggs.
 But if you try, leave me a comment below!